“I love titties!”

 What’s the point?
 I try to write right, to say something worth saying.
 But then I think: what’s the point?

 In the good ol’ Savileties I grew up watching Clint Eastwood westerns.
-I loved them, their laconicism and grit.
+I loved them, their laconicism, their grit.
 I thought, now there’s a man.
 Clint went on to make arguably one of the finest (revisionist) westerns ever made in 1992.
 I went to see it in a cinema in Leicester Square.
 Afterwards I said wow: I’d never seen anyone hit the bottle so hard.
 Clint (now in his dotage) went on to support Trump and to call the youth of today a ‘pussy generation’.
-He belatedly struck orange in the steamy, swampy political landscape of America.
+He struck orange in the steamy, swampy political landscape of America.

 A photograph of Billy the Kid sold for $2.3 million in 2011.
 It had been found in a junk store and was a real steal at two dollars.
 It shows the notorious Billy playing croquet.